johnny-tavares/Threat_Dashboard/README.md

 2. **Process Monitor**:
    - Analyzes inactive launch daemons, offering insights into potentially malicious processes that may only run periodically.
 3. **Network Monitoring**:
-   - Using dnsmasq provides more control over DNS queries, making it easier to log and monitor activity on macOS.
+   - In my research, macOS doesn't make it easy to directly access or manage the DNS cache, and it doesn't store DNS queries in a log that you can easily access.
+By using dnsmasq, you gain more control over the DNS queries, allowing you to log and monitor them more easily, which is why it's a good choice for this project.

 ---